-Brandi Bryant: Why are my readmission measure results in the HRRP dataset on the Provider Data Catalog different from the readmission measure results on Medicare.gov?
+Brandi Bryant: Why are my readmission measure results in the Hospital Readmissions

+Reduction Program dataset on the Provider Data Catalog different from

 Rebecca Silverman: Both metrics use the same readmission measure methodology and hospital performance period.
-However, the readmission measure results on the Medicare.gov website, that is, Care Compare, which are also in the Unplanned Hospital Visits dataset on the Provider Data Catalog, are calculated using a different set of hospitals than the results for HRRP.
-HRRP includes subsection (d) hospitals, as well as hospitals in Maryland.
+However, the readmission measure results on the Medicare.gov website, that is, Care Compare, which are also in the Unplanned Hospital Visits dataset on the Provider Data Catalog, are calculated using a different set of hospitals than the results for the Hospital Readmissions Reduction Program.
+The Hospital Readmissions Reduction Program includes subsection (d) hospitals, as well as hospitals in Maryland.
 By contrast, the measure results on Medicare.gov are calculated among a larger hospital population, including subsection (d) hospitals, Maryland hospitals, and non-subsection (d) hospitals, such as critical access hospitals and hospitals in U.S. territories.
-Most hospitals will have similar results for HRRP and Medicare.gov, but they may not align exactly due to the different hospitals included in the calculations.
+Most hospitals will have similar results for the Hospital Readmissions Reduction Program on Medicare.gov, but they may not align exactly due to the different hospitals included in the calculations.

-Additionally, Medicare.gov reports the rate of readmission after discharge while the HRRP results report the excess readmission ratio.
+Additionally, Medicare.gov reports the rate of readmission after discharge, while the Hospital Readmissions Reduction Program results report the excess readmission ratio.
 The rate of readmission is a risk-standardized readmission rate, which is equal to the excess readmission ratio multiplied by the national observed readmission rate.
 The excess readmission ratio is equal to a hospital's predicted readmission rate divided by its expected readmission rate.

-Brandi Bryant: How do I determine if my hospital was penalized for HRRP in FY 2024?
+How do I determine if my hospital was penalized for the Hospital Readmissions Reduction Program in FY 2025?

-Rebecca Silverman CMS publishes hospitals' payment reduction percentage in the FY 2024 IPPS Final Rule HRRP Supplemental Data File.
-This file is posted on the FY 2024 IPPS Final Rule page on CMS.gov, as shown in the slides.
-This file includes hospitals subject to HRRP that have measure results for at least one measure in the program.
-Hospitals with a payment reduction percentage greater than zero percent are penalized in FY 2024.
-Hospitals with a payment reduction penalized in FY 2024.
+Rebecca Silverman: Thanks.
+That's a great question.
+CMS publishes hospitals' payment reduction percentage in the FY 2025 IPPS/LTCH PPS Final Rule Hospital Readmissions Reduction Program Supplemental Data File.
+This file is posted on the FY 2025 IPPS Final Rule page on CMS.gov, as shown in the slides.
+This file includes hospitals subject to Hospital Readmissions Reduction Program that have measure results for at least one measure in the program.
+Hospitals with a payment reduction percentage greater than 0 percent are penalized in FY 2025.
+Hospitals with a payment reduction percentage equal to 0 percent are not penalized in FY 2025.